 - Worked with the ISUCard Office to enable student uploading of photos for ID cards

 - Created a centralized database of campus PPE inventory

 - Provided all employees the ability to answer their work phones remotely through the use of Cisco Jabber softphones

 - Offering Webex Enterprise to all students, faculty and staff (more than 133,000 meetings with nearly 600,000 participants and 27 million meeting minutes from April 1 through early summer)

 - Coordinated to support the move of campus call centers to remote, including the Solution Center

 - Provided training and resources to help units utilize Microsoft Teams to enhance communications while working remote

-- Creating various web pages, web sites – including sites for COVID-19 response, fall planning, and Cyclones Care – as well as upgrades to the MyState app
+- Created various web pages, web sites – including sites for COVID-19 response, fall planning, and Cyclones Care – as well as upgrades to the MyState app

-IT has also been involved in the university’s public health planning, including identifying solutions for symptom tracking, case management, and contact tracing; supporting testing check-in; and protecting testing data.
+IT is involved in the university’s public health planning, including identifying solutions for symptom tracking, case management, and contact tracing; supporting testing check-in; and protecting testing data.

 Staff in the Division of Operations and Finance worked since the start of the pandemic to serve students, faculty and staff colleagues.
 In many cases, these teams worked on campus through the summer to help the university run smoothly, and to prepare for a safe return to activity.